 The Crypto-Stock Connection

 If crypto does collapse, what happens to stocks?
 In a post earlier this year, we speculated that if there were widespread adoption of bitcoin on the balance sheets of companies before a bitcoin crash, that crash could spread to equities.
-Since then, though, prominent companies with bitcoin on their balance sheets, Tesla and Square (NYSE:SQ), have already tumbled, as have crypto-related names such as Riot Blockchain (NASDAQ:RIOT), Silvergate Capital (NYSE:SI), and Microstrategy (NASDAQ:MSTR).
+Since then, though, prominent companies with bitcoin on their balance sheets, Tesla and Square SQ, have already tumbled, as have crypto-related names such as Riot Blockchain RIOT, Silvergate Capital SI, and Microstrategy MSTR.

 Our friends at Squeeze Metrics agreed with our speculation that crypto has siphoned off some of the speculative fervor that had previously fueled those stocks.